sapporo-wes/tataki/README.md

 tataki <FILE|URL|`-`> -c <CONFIG_FILE> --tidy
 ```

+Also, consider using the `--no-decompress` option when you prefer to pass the input without decompression.

 ## Potentially Unexpected Behaviors

 These are the tricky cases where the result of tataki may not be as expected.
-Please see #6 for the examples of these cases.
-If you encounter any unusual behavior like these examples, please consider posting to issue #6.
+Please see [issue #6](https://github.com/sapporo-wes/tataki/issues/6) for the examples of these cases.
+If you encounter any unusual behavior like these examples, please consider posting to [issue #6](https://github.com/sapporo-wes/tataki/issues/6).

 - Files with only header lines